 - Freshly ground black pepper

-Slice the steaks against the grain and on a slant.
-Arrange the slices of meat on the plates with the artichoke and asparagus salad (see this Web Extra! for the recipe), pouring any juices on top, and serve.
+- Slice the steaks against the grain and on a slant.
+Arrange the slices of meat on the plates with the artichoke and asparagus salad (below), pouring any juices on top, and serve.

 - 3 lemons